RmLtA/Social_Network/SNAP/README.txt

-Instructions to run the file reader_fcbk.py
+Instructions to run the Python files

 Just type in command line :
-python reader_fcbk.py
+python <name>.py

+In each file, indicate the file you want to read

 #download : http://snap.stanford.edu/snappy/
 #download datasets : http://snap.stanford.edu/data/egonets-Facebook.html